dialogic-godot/documentation/documentation/introduction.md

 - Visual Novels
     jump VNs
 - JRPG
-    jump other_timeline
+    jump other_timeline/
 ```

-No threads attached; you can mix and match as you please!
+No strings attached; you can mix and match as you please!

 ### 2. Events